 Lyra in Africa Boards

-The governance structure overseeing Lyra in Africa are made up of three different boards: UK Board, Tanzania Board and Finland Board.
+The governance structure overseeing Lyra in Africa are made up of three different boards: Tanzania Board, UK Board, and Finland Board.

 Whilst each board has its own set of governance responsibilities, the three boards work jointly to ensure seamless strategic direction and oversight.
 Here is a snapshot of each of our current board members across the three boards.